dorren002/dorren002.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently studying at the School of Artificial Intelligence, Beijing University of Posts and Telecommunications(BUPT), advised by [Xueming Li]().
+I am currently working on LMM(Large Multimodal Model) at SenseTime.
+I graduated from School of Artificial Intelligence, Beijing University of Posts and Telecommunications(BUPT) 2024, advised by [Xueming Li]().
 And I graduated from the school of Digital Media and Designing Art, BUPT with a bachelor's degree in 2021.

 I have great passion on generation models, and mainly interested in image generation like GANs and diffusion models.
 I have published a paper about GAN on old photo restoration task.
 And I have worked on Neural Radiance Field (NeRF) during my internship in Qcraft, that was mainly about reconstructing unbounded scenes using NeRF.
 Also I have payed some attention on large language models, but I haven't worked on that.